 The importance of the Karmapa for the Kālacakra lineage within Kagyu

-Catalogue of texts written by 3rd Karmapa on Kālacakra available on TBRC
+Catalogue of texts (in Wylie) written by the Karmapas on Kālacakra available on TBRC

 dpal dus kyi ‘khor lo’i sgrub thabs mdor bsdus pa rin chen phreng ba/ W3PD27